 Critics of the Biden Administration’s EJ policies claim that they are out of touch with the concerns of those communities and threaten to do more harm than good.
 Donna Jackson, Director of Membership Development at the Project 21 Black Leadership Network, writes:

-There is scant support among people who see more pressing concerns all around them...
-The worst injustices come not from climate change but from climate change policies...
-Low-income households and minority-owned small businesses struggle the most when gasoline prices are as high as they were earlier this year...
-Their biggest challenge is not that their homes lack solar panels and other politically correct gadgets but that far too many rent rather than own...
-The Inflation Reduction Act does nothing to facilitate home ownership and the accumulation of intergenerational wealth and may put it further out of reach.
+There is scant support among people who see more pressing concerns all around them.
+The worst injustices come not from climate change but from climate change policies.
+Low-income households and minority-owned small businesses struggle the most when gasoline prices are as high as earlier this year.
+Their biggest challenge is not that their homes lack solar panels and other politically correct gadgets but that far too many rent rather than own.The Inflation Reduction Act does nothing to facilitate home ownership and intergenerational wealth accumulation and may put it further out of reach.

-Climate resilience is not at the forefront of these communities’ minds, as many must live in survival mode daily to need their basic needs.
+Climate resilience is not at the forefront of these communities’ minds, as many must live in survival mode daily to meet their basic needs.
 Affordable housing and energy costs should both be included in climate solutions conversations.

 Nonprofit, community-led projects cannot be our frontline defense for public health and access to basic survival needs.
 Climate action that pushes us toward energy efficiency should also consider impacts on disadvantaged groups, considering their voices.
 Climate impacts on ecosystems of endangered species are just as prevalent in these lower-income communities.
 When we dream of new pipeline projects or industrial facilities, we should consider the voices of those present on those lands whose waters and soils we can be disrupting.
 When we speak of the “evils” of the fossil fuel industry, we should remember that the water and air pollution faced by many communities are just scratching the surface of the access to the security and safety felt by many other groups writing these policies.